This post may contain affiliate links. Please read our disclosure policy.

 Replace the butter with vegan butter, to keep that butter flavor but get rid of the dairy.
 Miyoko's Kitchen and Melt brands are best.

 In place of cow's milk evaporated milk, try using coconut milk evaporated milk.
-Or just simmer some of your favorite unsweetened nondairy milk on the stovetop over low heat until it's reduced by at least half.
+Or just simmer some of your favorite unsweetened nondairy milk on the stovetop over very low heat until it's reduced by 60%.
+To get 5 fluid ounces of evaporated milk, you'd begin with about 8 1/2 fluid ounces of nondairy milk.

 If you would like to make this fudge egg-free, the marshmallow cream or fluff has egg whites as a base so you'd need to replace that.
 You can try making the homemade marshmallow fluff with aquafaba (the brine from a can of unsalted chickpeas) in place of egg whites.
 The peaks may not hold as well, but it should still work.